Brenda Starr (1989 film)

 Brenda Starr is a 1989 American adventure film directed by Robert Ellis Miller based on Dale Messick's comic strip Brenda Starr, Reporter.
 It stars Brooke Shields, Timothy Dalton, and Jeffrey Tambor.

-The film was shot in 1986; however, it was not released for three years due to lengthy litigation over distribution rights.
+The film was shot in 1986; however, it was not released for three years because of lengthy litigation over distribution rights.
 It finally was released in some international markets in 1989 and in America in 1992.

 Plot

 Mike is a struggling artist who draws the Brenda Starr comic strip for a newspaper.
 When Brenda comes to life and sees how unappreciated she is by Mike, she leaves the comic.
 To return her to her rightful place and keep his job, Mike draws himself into the strip.

 Within her fictional world, Brenda Starr is an ace reporter for the New York Flash.
 She is talented, fearless, and smart, and she is a very snappy dresser.
 The only competition she has is from Libby Lipscomb, the rival newspaper's top reporter.

 Brenda heads to the Amazon jungle to find a scientist with a secret formula, which will create cheap and powerful fuel from ordinary water.
 There, she must steal the formula from her competition and foreign spies.